Donor Profile

 One of the EU’s top priorities is strengthening its partnership with countries in Africa.
 In April 2021, the chief negotiators from the EU and OACPS initiated a deal on a new 20-year treaty to govern EU - OACPS relations.
 The deal focuses on six key areas of cooperation:

-- Migration and mobility.
-The provisional agreement, pending formal signature, also takes into account the SDGs and the Paris Agreement.
+The treaty, signed in November 2023, also takes into account the SDGs and the Paris Agreement.

 Read more about the EUI's spending on Climate Change in LICs and LMICs